Automattic/legalmattic/User-Guidelines.md

 **Posting private information.**

-Don’t share someone’s [personal information](http://en.support.wordpress.com/private-information/) without their consent.
+Don’t share someone’s personal information without their consent.
+This includes collecting sensitive information in [Contact Forms](https://en.support.wordpress.com/contact-form/) such as account passwords and credit card numbers, to name a couple.

 **Advertising.**